 Two days later we slow as we enter Kola Bay and cruise calmly back to Atomflot port.
 At 8.30am we bid farewell to our hosts and board a bus back to Murmansk airport where I fly onto St Petersburg.

-It’s an incredible journey on an incredible ship.
-I combined my voyage to the North Pole with a few nights in Helsinki on the way out and St Petersburg, the Venice of the North and a most ‘un-Russian’ city, on the return journey.
-Despite many older web sites talking about difficult/long immigration procedures both entry and exit of Russia were simple and efficient (one word of caution don’t take too much hand luggage – my camera gear alone took me way over the 7kg limit.. but it all made it home safely).
+It was an incredible journey on an incredible ship.
+I combined my voyage to the North Pole with a few nights in Helsinki on my arrival and St Petersburg, the Venice of the North and a most ‘un-Russian’ city, on the return journey.
+Despite many older web sites talking about difficult/long immigration procedures, both my entry and exit of Russia were simple and efficient.

 ‘Nosdrovia’ (and to be correct Na Zdorovie) – Cheers in Russian.

 I travelled with one of our specialist polar operators/partners Poseidon Expeditions.